Hoblovski/algorithms-park/fastio/README.md

 # Fast IO
 This is a fast IO library (not strictly an algorithm though).
-It's dedicated to IO with decimal `unsigned`s.
+It was dedicated to IO with decimal `unsigned`s, but now it has experimental support for signed `int`s.
 It uses `fread` and `fwrite` and also adds buffers effectively.

 See `fastio.cpp` for implementation, and `fastio.h` for interface.